ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.hm-rega/README.md

 * (foxriver76) we notify the user about aborted connection by CCU during request

 ### 3.0.6 (2020-12-25)
-* (Hirsch-DE) don't write datapoints if timestamp is 0"
+* (Hirsch-DE) don't write data points if timestamp is 0"

 ### 3.0.5 (2020-12-24)
 * (foxriver76) provide possibility to use custom webinterface port, please see FAQ